ArnoVdH/photoblog/content/blog/2019/ubi-introduction.md

 Back in 2015 I wrote [my master's thesis](/files/thesis.pdf) on the subject of basic income and libertarianism.
 Ever since I've wanted to translate and maybe expand a little on the work I did, and share it with the world.

 In this blogpost I will try to define and describe what a basic income could (and maybe should) be.
-What is and isn't a basic income.
-What some of the intended effects would be and some basic criticisms leveled against it.
+What is and isn't a basic income, what some of the intended effects would be and some basic criticisms leveled against it.
 In a later blogpost I'd like to go deeper into the history of the idea.
 <!--more-->

 What is a basic income?